Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Distributional chaos

 and

 respectively.

-Similar to Lemma~\ref{lem:dyn-prox-delta}, we have the following $G_\delta$ sets. \begin{lem} Let $(X,T)$ be a dynamical system and $\delta,\eta>0$.
+The following three lemmas are folklore.
+Similar to Lemmas~\ref{lem:dyn-prox-delta} and ~\ref{lem:mean-prox-G-delta}, we have the following $G_\delta$ sets. \begin{lem} Let $(X,T)$ be a dynamical system and $\delta,\eta>0$.
 Then \begin{enumerate} \item for every $x\in X$, the distributionally proximal cell of $x$ is a $G_\delta$ subset of $X$; \item the distributionally proximal relation is a $G_\delta$ subset of $X\times X$; \item for every $x\in X$, the set

 is a $G_\delta$ subset of $ X$; \item the set

 is a $G_\delta$ subset of $X\times X$. \end{enumerate} \end{lem} \begin{proof} (1) follows from the following formula: